saamerm/MicrosoftTeamsBot-RandomGiffer/README.md

-# Giffer Bot
+# Giffer-Bot
-Random Gif Generator
+Generate Random Gifs

 This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.